Anshu10101/StellarVerse/README.md

 - All contributors and space enthusiasts

 ---
-Built with 💫 by [Anshul Yadav] for space enthusiasts everywhere
+Built 💫 by Anshul Yadav for space enthusiasts everywhere